Skip to content

 SHARE VIA:

-Article 1: Finding right the words when it comes to the death of a 20-23 week gestation neonate.
+Article 1: Finding the right words for the death of a 20-23 week gestation neonate.

 Smith LK, Dickens J, Bender Atik R, Bevan C, Fisher J, Hinton L. Parents’ experiences of care following the loss of a baby at the margins between miscarriage, stillbirth and neonatal death: a UK qualitative study.
 BJOG: An International Journal of Obstetrics & Gynaecology.
 2020 Jan 24.